BBW Dating: A Therapist’s Guide to Finding Love

 - It makes you more approachable, because you’re radiating good vibes.

-One trick I learned is to focus on what makes you feel good.
-For me, it’s wearing bright colors and bold earrings.
+One trick I teach is to focus on what makes you feel good.
+For many clients, it’s wearing bright colors and bold earrings, or other personal touches that boost their mood.
 Find what makes you feel like a million bucks, and wear it proudly.
+This small step often leads to big shifts in how they approach BBW dating online or in person.

 “I used to hide in baggy clothes, but one day I wore a red dress that hugged my curves.
 The compliments I got weren’t just about the dress—they were about how happy I looked.” —My friend Sarah, sharing her BBW dating story